TurBoss/sam11/README.md

 # PDP-11/40 Simulator: sam11

 The sam11 software is a cross-platform MCU implementation for software \
-emulation of a PDP-11/40 and some of the supporting hardware.
+emulation of a PDP-11/40\* and some of the supporting hardware.

+\* = With some PDP-11/45 and other model stuff thrown in...

 At the moment it is _heavily_ based on the avr11 simulator, with changes to \
 move the device and file structure to match those of an actual PDP 11 computer.